andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 Add a Serial Port, a USB device and mount the *aboot-iso* on the CD/DVD drive, and select no hardisk in the wizard (delete the proposed harddisk).
 Operating system type is Linux 6.x.
 I chose to use x86-64-v2-AES CPU emulation.

-- Add the vEOS disk by utilizing the qm import command like this, where 7011 is the ID of my VM, raid-10-node02 is the disk where I want the qcow2 image to be imported/placed.
+- Add the vEOS disk by utilizing the qm import command like this, where 7011 is the ID of my VM, raid-10-node02 is the datastore on my host where I want the qcow2 image to be imported/placed.

 ```bash
 root@proxmox-02:/tmp# qm importdisk 7011 vEOS64-lab-4.32.1F.qcow2 raid-10-node02 -format raw